wachiraed/wachiraed/README.md

-- 👋 Hi, I’m Edward Wachira Mwangi!
+- 👋 Hi, I’m Edward Wachira!
 - 💞️ I’m looking to collaborate on .Net and Rust and ML projects
 - 😄 Pronouns: He/Him